 Querying and viewing data

-- Listing projects, jobs, tables and datasets
+- Listing projects, jobs, datasets, and tables.

-- Updating or patching tables and datasets
+- Defining, updating, or patching datasets and tables.

-- Deleting tables and datasets
+- Deleting datasets and tables.

-For more information, see the API reference.
+For more information, see Managing Jobs, Datasets, and Projects.